Frequently Asked Questions - Summer Camp

 Just Ask!
 Staff are available at pick-up time to address questions and concerns.
-Please remember to wear a mask when coming onto campgrounds to speak to staff.

 We will do our best to accommodate friend and family requests based upon availability.
 Please ensure you put a note on your online registration under the ‘Request a Friend’ with the name of the requested camper.
 If the request is being made after your initial online registration, please call the camp office directly.

 In the event that a camper is sick or does not pass the self screening in the morning we ask they stay home.
 Please contact us at firstname.lastname@example.org and let us know your camper will be absent that day.
 Monitor your campers’ symptoms and if they test positive for Covid-19 please contact us.

 Lunch is provided in the registration cost.
 Our professional chefs will be creating a weekly menu of delicious, nutritious, and kid friendly meals.
 Snacks are NOT provided, and campers are encouraged to bring snacks with them to camp to ensure they are available throughout the day.

 If your child is a picky eater, please review the weekly menus that are posted.
 If you think that your child will not eat a scheduled meal, please ensure that you send a packed lunch that they will enjoy!